Axion Production and Detection Using a Dual NMR-type Experiment

 The maximal axion mass that can be probed with this configuration is set by the inverse radius of the spin source, $m_a \sim 1/R$, above which the exponential suppression in Eq.~\eqref{eq:ax} becomes significant.
 Therefore, by decreasing the radius of the cylinder, searches can be readily extended to larger axion masses.
 With $1/R \simeq 20\,\mu\mathrm{eV} (1~\mathrm{cm}/R)$, one can probe axions with masses above the maximal NMR frequency that can be achieved experimentally ($\sim 1\,\mu\mathrm{eV}$), which sets the maximal detectable axion mass for CASPEr\,\footnote{In the $m_a\gg1/R$ regime, the magnetization within the detection sample decreases dramatically and the signal is only contributed by a small portion of the sample around the near end.
 In Fig.~\ref{fig:sensitivity} ({\bf Right}), we always take $V$ in $P_k^{\mathrm{SP}}$ as the volume of the entire detection sample such that the spin projection noise is underestimated in this regime.
 The actual sensitivities are thus decaying more rapidly when $m_a \gg 1/R$ than in Fig.~\ref{fig:sensitivity} ({\bf Right}).}.

 The sensitivity scaling of the experiment with various parameters can be understood using the signal-to-noise ratio (SNR).
-The signal lies predominantly in the frequency bin of $k_*=\omega_0 T/2\pi$, such that ${\rm SNR} = P^a_{k_*}/B_{k_*}$, with $B_k=P_k^{\mathrm{SQ}}+P_k^{\mathrm{SP}}$ the background noise PSD~\footnote{This still holds true with the Bayesian framework we adopt, even though our signal is deterministic rather than stochastic.
-We provide a detailed derivation in Supplemental Material.}.
+The signal lies predominantly in the frequency bin of $k_*=\omega_0 T/2\pi$, such that ${\rm SNR} = P^a_{k_*}/B_{k_*}$, with $B_k=P_k^{\mathrm{SQ}}+P_k^{\mathrm{SP}}$ the background noise PSD, where $P_k^{\mathrm{SQ}}$ is the SQUID noise and $P_k^{\mathrm{SP}}$ is the spin projection noise~\footnote{This still holds true with the Bayesian framework we adopt, even though our signal is deterministic rather than stochastic.
+We provide a detailed discussion of noise sources and the likelihood analysis in Supplemental Material.}.
 Setting the SNR to a constant threshold and plugging in the expressions for $P_{k_*}^a$ and $B_{k_*}$ (which is dominated by $P_{k*}^{\mathrm{SP}}$ for the benchmark parameters we consider), we can solve for the scaling behavior of the experimental sensitivity to $g_{aN}$:

 where $V$ is the volume of the detection sample and $\mathcal{G}(\mathbf{x})\equiv\mathcal{A}(\mathbf{x})/g_{aN}n_N$ is a dimensionless function that depends on $\omega_0$, $m_a$ and the geometry of the source sample, $H/R$.
 In the configuration we consider, $\mathcal{G}(\mathbf{x})$ is evaluated at the near end of the spin sensor, $\mathbf{x}_0=(2R,0,0)$, with the origin at the center of the source cylinder.